anselmobd/otempl/README.md

 There is no error handling and the features are few.

-The template is a dictionary of "parts".
+The template data is a dictionary of "parts".
 The first part to be processed is the "base" part.

 Each part has blocks of template that can be: